stacksimplify/azure-aks-kubernetes-masterclass/24-Azure-AKS-Terraform/24-05-Create-AKS-Cluster-Custom-VNET/README.md

 # Create AKS Cluster using Custom Virtual Network

 ## Step-01: Introduction
+- Create a Custom Virtual Network and Subnet
+- Reference the same in AKS Cluster and Node Pools linux and windows
+- Create the AKS Cluster with nodepools on custom vnet
+- Deploy sample Apps and test
+- Destroy the cluster after tests

 ## Step-02: Create Virtual Network and AKS Default Subnet
 - Create Virtual Network using Terraform